-DAO Deficiency: How to Increase DAO Enzymes Quickly & Naturally
+What is a DAO Deficiency?
+How to Increase DAO Enzymes Naturally

 Reduce histamine symptoms by increasing DAO enzymes

 A diamine oxidase (DAO) deficiency is one of the most common causes of histamine intolerance.
 The DAO enzyme is responsible for breaking down histamine in your body.
 When it can’t break everything down, a build up occurs and you experience histamine intolerance symptoms.